 • Most third-party providers allow you to choose your repair shop, unlike vehicle manufacturers that require that you use a dealership location for service.

-CARCHEX Extended Warranty Options
+CARCHEX Vehicle Protection Options

 CARCHEX has five different levels of vehicle protection plans that offer coverage for your vehicle.
 Within each level are different coverage options for your vehicle’s needs.

-How to Get an Extended Drivetrain Warranty
+How to Get an Extended Drivetrain Plan

-It’s easy to get an extended drivetrain warranty with CARCHEX.
+It’s easy to get an extended drivetrain plan with CARCHEX.
 In addition to offering numerous vehicle protection plans to meet your specific needs, we value customer experience above all and promise a No-Haggle, Low-Price, Everyday Guarantee™.

 What Does CARCHEX Offer That Other Third-Party Providers Don’t?